How Much Should You Save Each Month? A Simple Guide to Setting Savings Goals

 Use a savings calculator to make it easier

 You do not have to do this math by hand.
-Our free Savings Goal Calculator Pro does it for you.
+Our free Savings Goal Calculator does it for you.
 Enter your goal amount, what you already have saved, and how many months you have.
 It instantly tells you your monthly savings target.

 The popular 50/30/20 rule